 Contact the Visiting Family Coordinator for your area (use the coordinator tab to the left) to set up visits.

 Have Questions? – complete our Inquiry Form and someone will call you.

 - A non-refundable $100 application payment is due before submission of an application.

-- The hosting payment is $2675.
+- For Summer Miracles 2020, the hosting payment is $2675.
 Half of the payment ($1337) will be due after your application has been reviewed and approved, the remaining balance ($1338) will be due upon being matched with a child.
 If for some reason, you are not matched with a child, this payment will be returned to you.